Skip to content

 4.1 Objectives

-In this chapter, we will be running SLAM algorithms on some pre-recorded data.
-At the end, you should get some insights on:
+In this chapter, we will run SLAM algorithms on pre-recorded data.
+By the end, you should have a better understanding of:

-• What are common parameters to tune when running SLAM
+• Identify common parameters to tune when running SLAM.

 4.2 Deploying a camera-IMU SLAM

 In previous chapters, we discussed camera sensors suitable for SLAM.
-We also explored different modality and configuration of cameras.
-When it comes to visual SLAM, one of the most repeatedly used sensor configurations is combination of a stereo-camera and IMU sensor.
-Of course, there many other possible additions to this setup, such as adding wheel odometry, GPS, LiDAR, or more number of cameras.
-However, the most repeatedly supported sensor configuration is still stereo-IMU setup.
-That is why there are many commercially ready to use setup follow this configuration.
+We also explored different modalities and configurations of cameras.
+When it comes to visual SLAM, one of the most widely used sensor configurations is combination of a stereo-camera and IMU sensor.
+Of course, there are many other possible additions to this setup, such as adding wheel odometry, GPS, LiDAR, or more number of cameras.
+However, the most repeatedly supported sensor configuration is still stereo+IMU setup.
+That is why many commercially ready-to-use sensor rigs follow this configuration.

-Let us assume that we have acquired a stereo-IMU sensor setup ideal for our application based on the instructions of chapter 2.
-Also, let us assume that we have calibrated our sensors according to the instructions in chapter 3.
+In this chapter, we assume that we have acquired a stere+IMU sensor setup ideal for our application based on the instructions of chapter 2.
+Also, we suppose calibration of our sensors is done according to the instructions in chapter 3.
 Now, we want to use this information to run a SLAM on our robot.
-If you dont have a robot already, no worries.
-We have prepared some data recorded on our real robots within SMARTNav dataset.
-The data is recorded in ROS2 bag format, meaning that by playing back the bag file, it is as if you are getting real-time stream of sensor data just like in a real robot.
+If you don’t have a robot yet, no worries.
+We have prepared data recorded on our own robots in the SMARTNav dataset.
+The data is recorded in the ROS2 bag format, which means playing the bag file simulates a real-time stream of sensor data, just as we would get from a live robot.

 4.2.1 VINS-Fusion algorithm

-VINS-Fusion is widely used in research and sometomes adopted in industry because it is relatively mature, open-source, and has good performance in many real-world scenarios.
-It is designed to work with several sensor setups, but the most common configuration (and the one we use in this chapter) is a stereo camera-IMU.
+VINS-Fusion is widely used in research and sometimes adopted in industry because it is relatively mature, open-source, and has good performance in many real-world scenarios.
+It is designed to work with several sensor setups, but the most common configuration is a stereo camera + IMU.
 By fusing these two sources of information, VINS-Fusion can produce smoother and more robust trajectories than a camera-only SLAM system, especially during fast motions, rotations, or in low-texture regions.

 At a high level, VINS-Fusion has three main components: